riizeron/AVS_Davydov_BPI208_291_11_21_HW4/README.md

 >
 >> Second, access to many hardware resources can only be obtained using Assembler.
 Please note that an __assembler__ program can be written in any editor!

+> As a result we get that:
+> * The program, written in NASM, is significantly faster than the previous three programs.
+> * The original texts, compared to previous homework, take up much more memory, which may be due to the fact that the code on NASM turns out to be very voluminous

 ### _Additional functionality_